-The can be easily washed, but they will need an iron afterwards and drying takes longer the 100% polyester material.
+The can be easily washed, but they will need an iron afterward and drying takes longer the 100% polyester material.

 The material is 50/50 both polyester and cotton, which is nice to the skin and offers a level of comfort that is both practical and luxurious, but without losing its role of insulation.
 I personally like this mix, it’s light in weight and offers great layering in times of need, whether lounging around the house or for those mountain climbing expeditions.

-The material is made with no harsh dyes that some manufactures can sometimes use for cost cutting, which is good for those kids that suffer from mild skin allergies, but again clarify in detail if your child does have any rare conditions.
+The material is made with no harsh dyes that some manufacturers can sometimes use for cost-cutting, which is good for those kids that suffer from mild skin allergies, but again clarify in detail if your child does have any rare conditions.

 This pair will keep going wash after wash and time after time with a USA standard, both top-quality and stitching alike, its a pair to be proud of.